CAA381/hands-on/exercises/A2/README.md

 Let's inspect the progress of our pipeline execution:
 * Go back to the Jenkins landing page on http://localhost:8080.
 * You should see the `timesheet` job that we just created.
-* The `Build Executor Status` section shows several executors that are running pipeline steps and stages.
+* The `Build Executor Status` section should show several executors that started running pipeline steps and stages.
 * To inspect the execution of our pipeline, let's click on `Open Blue Ocean` in the Jenkins menu.
 This will bring us to the modernized (but minimal) Jenkins Blue Ocean user interface.<br>
 ![](../../images/a/job-created.png)
 * Click on the `timesheet` job<br>